 If the print head does not move to the switch bay correctly, perform a lift switch calibration to properly store the position.
 This only takes a few minutes.
 Our support pages have detailed instructions on how to perform this calibration for S-line printers and for the Ultimaker 3.

 Check the capacitive sensor wires in the printhead

 If the problem is persistent after the advice above has been followed, it is worth checking the active leveling hardware.
 The capacitive sensor board which enables active leveling is located in the front fan bracket of the print head.
 This is connected with a red (sensor) and white (shield) wire.
 Check if both of these wires are still properly connected.
 If they have come loose or show signs of damage, reach out to support for further advice.

 |OK: Both wires are securely connected to the board and no damage is visible||Not OK: One of the wires is broken and disconnected from the board|

 Check the front fan cable

-If the front fan cable gets nicked through wear and tear, or improper placement, then it could lead to electrostatic interference on the capacitive sensor board.
-This would result in the incorrect readings on the capacitive sensor board.
+If the front fan cable has become damaged through wear and tear or improper placement, it could lead to electrostatic interference on the capacitive sensor board.
+This would result in incorrect readings during active leveling.